Materials-Informatics-Class-Fall2015/MIC-AL7075-PARTICLES/_posts/2015-12-06-finalpost.markdown

 ![Reconstruction](/MIC-AL7075-PARTICLES/img//MSE_recon_stringer.png)

 **Results**

 Seen below are the fatigue predictions for both shear and uniaxial loadings.
 Several interesting features become readily apparent in the plots here.
 The first is that both loading conditions do indeed quickly approach a far-field condition.
 For this reason, both plots are restricted to the first 6 spatial bins.
 Another feature is that both loading conditions appear to produce a bimodal distribution.
 The uniaxial distribution's peak at the higher FIP value represents a larger relative intensification than that of the shear FIP distribution.
 The FIP values are still found to be higher in the shear loading condition, however, so while the intensification aspect is proved due to the anisotropic particle distribution, it is still insufficient to capture the discrepancy in our current fatigue model when compared to the literature results.
 ![Shear](/MIC-AL7075-PARTICLES/img/shear.png)
 ![Uniaxial](/MIC-AL7075-PARTICLES/img/uni.png)

 **Conclusions**

 Our work does seem to provide some evidence that the anisotropic distribution of particles contributes to the knock down in fatigue lives for uniaxial loadings, however the effect is not pronounced enough to fully explain the difference from experimental results in the literature.
-Clearly the .
-The final differences in fatigue lives likely come from the interaction of the crack and particles which will need to be modeled by different methods due to the contrast issue inherent with a very low stiffness crack in any material.
+There appear to still be missing physical basis to the models explored during this project and outside of it.
+This correction in fatigue lives could possibly come from more complex 3D interactions between crack and particles which will need to be modeled by different methods due to the contrast issue inherent with a very low stiffness crack in any material.

 **Acknowledgements**

+We would like to thank the following people:

 * Dr. Kalidindi for his guidance in this project and the process of learning material informatics in general.
 * Dr. McDowell for the encouragement to pursue new simulation methods.
 * David Brough for letting us bounce ideas around and creating the pyMKS framework that we utilized extensively.
 * Yuksel Yabansu for answering our questions about MKS.
+* David Turner for producing the reconstruction code we utilized.
 * NSF FLAMEL Program and NAVAIR for providing this class and project as well as the funding for our group

-**
+**References**
+* Rollett, Anthony D., Robert Campman, and David Saylor.
+"Three dimensional microstructures: statistical analysis of second phase particles in AA7075-T651."
+Materials science forum.
+Vol. 519.
+2006.
+* Fatemi, Ali, and Darrell F. Socie.
+"A Critical Plane Approach to Multiaxial Fatigue Damage Including out‐of‐Phase Loading."
+Fatigue & Fracture of Engineering Materials & Structures 11.3 (1988): 149-165.
+* Zhao, Tianwen, and Yanyao Jiang.
+"Fatigue of 7075-T651 aluminum alloy."
+International Journal of Fatigue 30.5 (2008): 834-849.

 [post1]: http://materials-informatics-class-fall2015.github.io/MIC-grain-growth/2015/09/19/it-is-of-wise-men-to-change-opinions-and-projects/